 Wigan on the other hand, have a squad primarily made up of academy graduates.

-Of the 17 players in the Warriors squad for last week's victory over London Broncos, nine were from the club's youth system.
+Of the 17 players in the Warriors squad for nine were from the club's youth system.

 "It's my job to make sure we're consistently bringing through better players in our youth academy," Wane told BBC Radio Manchester.